 **Deliberate Practice involves the identification of the tasks and skills you need to improve.
 Working on them deliberately while monitoring your progress.

-Harris, Michael.
-Solitude – A Singular Life in a Crowded World
+2. Solitude - A Singular Life in a Crowded World by Michael Harris

 Solitude is about reclaiming the part of ourselves that is drowned out by the constant assault of noise.
 We're bombarded with televisions that